12 Most Dangerous Countries in Asia that are Safer than you think for Travelers

 So, what should we do?
 Should we mind this kind of ranking when we travel?

 Although it’s undeniably true that there is a lot of bad stuff going on on this planet, the world is still a fairly safe place to visit.
-If we take a look at the numbers, the amount of people intentionally harmed during their travels is ridiculously low.
+If we take a look at the numbers, the number of people intentionally harmed during their travels is ridiculously low.

 When I said to my friends and family I was going to Asia, many were concerned about my safety, names like Kazakhstan, Cambodia, and Azerbaijan, raised perplexity among many: was I crazy going to do free camping in places like this?